pytorch/torchtune/docs/source/_templates/_recipe_template.rst

 There are <> levers to pull when working with <>, specifically:

 .. and for lora/qlora recipes
-This recipe is an example of :ref:`Parameter efficient fine-tuning (PEFT) <glossary_peft>`.
+This recipe is an example of parameter efficient fine-tuning (PEFT).
 To understand the different levers you can pull, see our documentation for the different PEFT training paradigms we support:

 * :ref:`glossary_lora`